 - Oven and air fryer options.
 While frying yields the most traditional results, you can lighten this dish up considerably by baking it in the oven or using the air fryer.

-- Chicken.
+- Chicken breast.
 Choose equal-sized chicken breasts so they all cook evenly and at the same time.
 You can also slice larger breasts in half which would also be easier to pound down.

 - Soy sauce.
 A quick marinade substitute to give the chicken extra juiciness and flavor.